-Helena's Early Learning Playhouse hours of operation are 6:00 a.m. to 6:00 p.m., Monday through Friday.
+Helena's Early Learning Playhouse hours of operation are 6:00 a.m. to 5:30 p.m., Monday through Friday.
 I will not always have children in my care for these hours; therefore, the times you contract are the hours your child is allowed to be in care.
 Changes to these times must be agreed upon and changed on your contract in advance of the changes occurring.
-If it is an occasional change such as an early or late meeting at work, it must be agreed upon in advance to ensure the slot is available.
+If it is an occasional change such as an early or late meeting at work, it must be agreed upon in advance to ensure the slot and/or I am available.